mwaniki-erastus/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-new_owner - uses chown username file to change the ownership of a file to a new user 4-empty - uses touch to create a new empty file 5-execute - uses chmod 700 to add execute permissions to the file hello
+3-new_owner - uses chown username file to change the ownership of a file to a new user 4-empty - uses touch to create a new empty file 5-execute - uses chmod 700 to add execute permissions to the file hello 6-multiple_permissions - 554 adds read and execute permissions to owner and group while everyone else can only read 7-everybody - 751 adds execution permission to the owner, the group owner and the other users